ferozalizada/CSI4107_Project_Search_Engine/README.md

 1. Install Python 3 and install nltk library using `pip install nltk`
 1. Install BeautifulSoup4 `pip install beautifulsoup4`
 1. Incase of missing `sqlite3.dll` download the file from `https://www.sqlite.org/download.html` copy inside `C:\Users\<user>\Anaconda\DLL`

+### Running the Project

+To run the project simply run `main.py` from the root folder and goto `http://localhost:8080/` on your browser.